EncyclopediaRed/btcamp-87826/content/blog_03.md

           emergency shelters and offer up an expanding array of temporary PLA 3D printed goods and services.
 As PLA filament is easily printed with, the nature of PLA makes the durability and heat resistance less than a traditional plastic like ABS or PET.
-But better for the environment.
+But better for the environment.<br />

           First, BCI plans to expand it's storefront by introducing a free marketplace for users to share 3D plans that will work with PLA filaments.
-Allowing users to share their designs with others.
+Allowing users to share their designs with others.<br />

           Second, BCI hopes to enter the professionally PLA 3D printed space by